native-land-digital/next-nld/README.md

 If you're trying to make a 1:1 copy, it's complicated!
 You will need to populate the `.env` with your own values.

 - Create a Mapbox account and get a public token (`NEXT_PUBLIC_MAPBOX_PUBLIC_TOKEN`), and you can use the same style for both `NEXT_PUBLIC_MAPBOX_STYLE` and `NEXT_PUBLIC_MAPBOX_STYLE_RESEARCH`.
 You'll also need a secret token to generate tilesets into your account (`MAPBOX_SECRET_TOKEN` and `MAPBOX_USERNAME`)
 - To get the text editor working in the `/dashboard/research`, sign up for a TinyMCE key.
 It will automatically be enabled to work for `localhost`, and no CC is required.
+Enter it into `NEXT_PUBLIC_TINYMCE_KEY`.
 - AWS variables.
 Because this app stores data in S3, you'll need to set up a bucket for uploads (`AWS_NEXT_BUCKET_NAME`) and geoJSONs (`AWS_GEOJSON_BUCKET`).
 Then, create an IAM user with appropriate permissions for those buckets and enter the required values (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`).
 - You also need to create Lambdas to fully re-create the NLD API (`/api/index.php` or `/api/polygon/searcher`).
 If you're just working locally, this doesn't apply.
 Create test lambdas named `nld_api_dev` and `nld_search_dev`, and prod lambdas named `nld_api` and `nld_search`.
 Hook them up to API Gateway and enter the appropriate URLs in your `.env` (`AWS_API_ENDPOINT` and `AWS_GEOCODE_ENDPOINT`).
 If you're forking this, you'll need to add Github secrets as well for the YML files.
 - Add a Resend API key to test user signup (`RESEND_API_KEY`) to make authentication functional